 In 1983, State Assembly Bill (AB) 797 modified the California Water Code Division 6, by creating the UWMPA.
-Several amendments to the original UWMPA, which were introduced since 1983, have increased the data requirements and planning elements to be included in UWMPs.
+Several amendments to the original UWMPA, introduced since the creation of the original bill, have increased the data requirements and planning elements to be included in UWMPs.